tejas-luthra/hyprland-dotfiles/README.md

 ```-->
 ## Default Apps

-I use kitty for my terminal, neovim as my editor, and firefox nightly as my browser.
+I use kitty for my terminal, neovim as my editor, and firefox as my browser.

 ## Oh My Zsh